davewasthere/coldtap/about.md

 Coldtap is primarily a .Net consultancy building web-based applications using the Microsoft .Net stack.

 Currently based out of Bendigo Australia, supporting clients in multiple countries.
-(United Kingdom, United Arab Emirates, New Zealand, Australia and The Cook Islands)
+(United Kingdom, United Arab Emirates, New Zealand and Australia)

 Expertise in the following domains: